Zone 1 – Multifunctional Flume System (MFS)

 The ESTD measures the erodibility of a cylindrical soil specimen under well-controlled flow conditions.
 It has an overall dimension of 15-feet long, 6-feet wide, and 5.3-feet high.
 Its rectangular testing channel has a dimension of 3-feet long, 4.7-inch wide, and 0.75-inch high.
 The maximum flow rate in the ESTD is 0.5 ft3/s, which translates to a maximum average flow speed of 20 ft/s in the testing channel.
 The ESTD features an innovative shear stress sensor that can instantaneously measure the bed shear stress during the erosion process.
 The system can accommodate a 1-foot-long field soil sample in a Shelby tube with a 3-inch outer diameter.
 The soil can be automatically pushed up by a hydraulic piston as the erosion progresses.
 The extrusion is controlled by quasi-instantaneous detection of the soil surface change using an underwater laser scanner held by an industrial robot.

-Figure 9.
-View of the ex situ scour testing device (ESTD).
+Figure 7.
+The ex situ scour testing device (ESTD).

 Particle Image Velocimetry (PIV) is an optical method of flow visualization used for many research activities in the Hydraulics Laboratory.
 It is used to obtain instantaneous velocity measurements and related flow properties.
 The flow is seeded with tracer particles that, for sufficiently small particles, are assumed to faithfully follow the flow dynamics.
 The flow with entrained particles is illuminated so that particles are visible.
 The motion of the seeding particles is used to calculate speed and direction (the velocity field) of the flow being studied.